 The good fit is one reason why you shouldn't use other non-crib items in place of a crib sheet.
 Trying to fold a regular sheet around the crib mattress probably wouldn't give a snug, safe fit, for example.

-Babies make a lot of messes in their early months, so prepare for those messes by buying at least one extra set of crib sheets.
+Babies make a lot of messes in their early months, so prepare by buying at least one extra set of crib sheets.
 Having three or four crib sheets is even better in case of an extra-messy night.
-Buying an inexpensive plastic mattress cover to put under the crib sheet will help in quick bedding changes, too, by keeping the crib mattress dry.
+If the crib mattress itself doesn't have a wipe-clean waterproof cover, buying an inexpensive plastic mattress cover to put under the crib sheet will help in quick bedding changes, too, by keeping the crib mattress dry.

 How Long Will You Use It?